yubozhao/website/content/docs/components/serving/bentoml.md

 1. a Kubernetes cluster
 2. Docker and Docker Hub installed and configured in your local machine.

-### Train and save iris classifier model with BentoML
+### Train and save an iris classifier model with BentoML

 Save the following code to a new file named `iris_classifier.py`: